feddelegrand7/feddelegrand7/README.md

 ### Azzul Fellawen 👋

-I'm Fodil, a PhD in Economics and an avid R and Shiny developer though I code sometimes in JavaScript and Python.
-You can find more about me on my [website](https://ihaddadenfodil.com/).
+I'm Fodil, a PhD in Economics and an avid R and Shiny developer.

 <details>
 <summary>